1j01/janitorial-android/README.md

 - An antagonist junkbot that dumps out trash cans on purpose >:D
 	- Skunkbot/Gunkbot/Stunkbot/Slunkbot?
 - Wall-crawler gearbot
+	- Interlinking gearbots??
+I think they could implicitly fly together like [troll physics](https://i.imgur.com/4NqKmL6.png), anything further than that is probably too complicated, especially with the grid
 - Overworld
 	- Thematic areas like:
 		- Sewers with lots of water hazards